SharePoint/sp-dev-docs/docs/embedded/concepts/content-experiences/search-content.md

 ## Recommendation

 - When searching for container content, you should specify the desired container type by including ContainerTypeId as part of your **queryString**.
 Your application should have access permission to the specified container type.
-Searching for container content without specifying container type will return all content the user has access to but may not be openable by your application.
+Searching for container content without specifying container type will return all content the user has access to but may not be accessible by your application.